wp-plugins/mailchimp-for-wp/readme.txt

 `

 = Need help? =
-Please take a look at the [MailChimp for WordPress documentation](https://mc4wp.com/kb/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=installation-instructions-link) or [plugin FAQ](https://wordpress.org/plugins/mailchimp-for-wp/faq/) first.
+Please take a look at the [MailChimp for WordPress knowledge base](https://mc4wp.com/kb/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=installation-instructions-link) first.
 If you can't find your answer there, please look through the [MailChimp for WordPress plugin support forums](https://wordpress.org/support/plugin/mailchimp-for-wp) or start your own topic.

-= Upgrade to MailChimp for WordPress Pro =
-If you like the plugin, consider [upgrading to the Pro version of MailChimp for WordPress](https://mc4wp.com/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=installation-instructions-link) for an even better plugin!

 == Frequently Asked Questions ==